-Before I begin, I want to make it clear that I am definitely not trying to become a fashion or beauty blogger (anyone who knows me in real life will know what a joke that would be).
+Before I begin, I want to make it clear that I am definitely not trying to become a fashion or beauty blogger.
 I am writing this post because I believe in nourishing your body, inside and out.
 I hope that some of these recommendations will come in useful to those who recognize the importance of detoxifying their skincare and beauty products!

 Did you know that your skin is your largest organ?
 And that anything you put on the outside of your body is absorbed into your bloodstream?
-If you really think about that, you might start to panic about the fact that the drugstore lotion you cake on to your body every day has hundreds of unidentified chemicals, many of which are banned in other countries with more progressive regulations.
+If you really let that sink in, you might start to panic about the fact that the drugstore lotion you cake onto your body every day has hundreds of unidentified chemicals, many of which are banned in other countries with more progressive regulations.

 In an ideal world, I would not put anything on my body that I would not put in my body, but that can be a pretty tough rule to live by.
-I try to look for products with a short list of ingredients that I can pronounce and/or products that are recommended by experts I trust (Liz Wolfe is my natural skincare guru).
-I prioritize making the products that will be staying on my skin all day (like lotion) as pure as possible, as opposed to products that wash off (like body wash), though I try to make that clean as well.
+More realistically, I try to look for products with a short list of ingredients that I can pronounce and/or products that are recommended by experts I trust.

 I have experimented with tons of different natural skincare and beauty options, but lately I have settled on the following products/routine:

 I am fortunate to have very low-maintenance skin so I am not claiming that this will work for everyone, but it definitely works for me.
-I would say that my skin is normal but prone to dryness (in case you are wondering if this routine will work for you).
+My skin is normal but prone to dryness (in case you are wondering if this routine will work for you).
 Of course, radiant skin starts with what you put in your body, but here is what I put on as well.

-Morning and night, I wash my face with the Beautycounter charcoal bar, spray my face with toner (I love Primally Pure toners but I choose to make my own because it is easy and dirt cheap), and moisturize with a dime-sized portion of extra virgin coconut oil or sweet almond oil.
+Morning and night, I wash my face with the Beautycounter charcoal bar, spray my face with toner (I love Beautycounter face mist and Primally Pure toners), and moisturize with the Beautycounter Countermatch collection.
 I also use my clarisonic once or twice a week in the shower to exfoliate and use the Beautycounter charcoal mask a few times a month to really clear my pores.

-I use a bar of soap that I buy locally to wash my body; the bar’s ingredients are super clean, similar to this Kiss My Face soap.
-After I shower and/or at night, I moisturize with sweet almond oil.
-I also use Kiss My Face moisture shave to shave my legs and Primally Pure deodorant (the BEST!).
+I use Doterra soap to wash my body; the bar’s ingredients are super clean, similar to this Kiss My Face soap which you could find at Whole Foods.
+After I shower and/or at night, I moisturize with Doterra spa body lotion or sesame oil.
+I also use Kiss My Face moisture shave to shave my legs and Primally Pure deodorant.

 I naturally have very thin hair, so I was pretty devastated when I started to lose my hair due to autoimmune disease.
 The one natural shampoo and conditioner that slows my hair loss and makes my hair look and feel healthy and more vibrant is the Body Deli Living Hair set.
 I know this is expensive but it is seriously worth every single penny.
 If you struggle with hair loss, make the investment!

-I can’t lie to you and say that I love makeup, but I do wear it most days for work and like to use products that make me feel beautiful.
-On most days, I just use Beautycounter concealer under my eyes, curl my eyelashes, line the top of my eyelid with brown Beautycounter eyeliner, and put on a coat of Beautycounter mascara (quick note about this mascara: it is not volumizing like traditional mascaras, but it does make your lashes super long!).
+I can’t lie to you and say that I love makeup, but I do wear it almost every day and like to use products that make me feel beautiful.
+On most days, I simply use Beautycounter concealer under my eyes, curl my eyelashes, line the top of my eyelid with brown Beautycounter eyeliner, and put on a coat of Beautycounter mascara (quick note about this mascara: it is not volumizing like traditional mascaras, but it does make your lashes super long!).

 And that’s it!

 Like I said, my skincare/beauty routine is super simple and I do my best to make sure it is as safe as possible.
-If you are interested in trying any of the many Beautycounter products I mentioned in this post (or others!), my friend Erika is graciously offering all of my followers a free lip gloss with any purchase of $100 or more!
-To redeem this offer, simply place your order through any of the links in this post and then forward your receipt to email@example.com and mention That Paleo Girl.
+If you are interested in trying any of the many Beautycounter products I mentioned in this post (or others!), send me a message or leave a comment.

 I would love to know what you think of my safer skincare routine!
-Have you tried any of these products and loved them, too?!
+Have you tried any of these products and loved them, too?
 Do you have any recommendations of products I haven’t tried yet?
-Let me know in the comments!